Who Qualifies for Assessment Training in Michigan

 Summary

-Organizations and individuals based in Michigan who are engaged in Community Development & Services may be eligible to apply for this funding opportunity.
+Organizations and individuals based in Michigan who are engaged in Literacy & Libraries may be eligible to apply for this funding opportunity.
 To discover more grants that align with your mission and objectives, visit The Grant Portal and explore listings using the Search Grant tool.

 Grant Overview